openshift/enhancements/enhancements/observability/cluster-observability-operator-logging-stack.md

 ## Proposal

-A `LoggingStack` CRD be introduced.
+A `LoggingStack` CRD will be introduced.
 In addition the relation to the `ObservabilityUIPlugin` resource will be outlined on how to manage the [logging-view-plugin](logging-view-plugin) deployment.
 Finally the automation to manage and the [korrel8r](korrel8r) deployment for metrics-logs correlation will be introduced in the Cluster Observability Operator when a least a `MonitoringStack` and a `LoggingStack` resource are created by a user.

 ### Workflow Description